Tennessee vs. Saint Louis Predictions & Picks - Women's NCAA Tournament First Round

 Tennessee Performance Insights

 - The Lady Volunteers are outscoring opponents by 9.6 points per game with a +329 scoring differential overall.
-They put up 76.4 points per game (25th in college basketball) and allow 66.8 per outing (242nd in college basketball).
+They put up 76.4 points per game (25th in college basketball) and allow 66.8 per contest (241st in college basketball).

-- With 76.5 points per game in SEC games, Tennessee is scoring 0.1 more points per game in conference games compared to its overall average (76.4 PPG).
+- With 76.5 points per game in SEC games, Tennessee is putting up 0.1 more points per game in conference games compared to its overall average (76.4 PPG).

-- Offensively, the Lady Volunteers have performed better when playing at home this year, averaging 77.7 points per game, compared to 76.4 per game in away games.
+- Offensively, the Lady Volunteers have fared better when playing at home this season, putting up 77.7 points per game, compared to 76.4 per game in away games.

-- Defensively, Tennessee has been better in home games this season, surrendering 63.2 points per game, compared to 71.4 when playing on the road.

-- The Lady Volunteers have been scoring 76.1 points per contest in their last 10 times on the court, an average that's slightly lower than the 76.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.